mohannaresh/androidnativetest/README.md

     1. Download the project from Github

-    2. Open the project in any one of the IDE Ex: Intellij IDE or STS[Eclipse]
+    2. Open the project in any one of the IDE Ex: Intellij IDE or SpringTollSuit[Eclipse]

     3. Run below command via terminal or using IDE UI options: